binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I had a play with the `nishang` [`Add-Persistence.ps1`](https://github.com/samratashok/nishang/blob/1b5aca1a1eb170befccf1d111e8902285d553289/Utility/Add-Persistence.ps1) script, which may be useful for creating post-exploitation persistence, but I was looking for a solution to create an atomic persistent exploit, which is what PowerSploit provides.

 I> ## Synopsis
 I>
-I> In this play we extend the [PowerShell Exploitation via Office Documents](#powershell-exploitation-via-office-documents) play with the help from PowerSploit
+I> In this play we extend the [PowerShell Exploitation via Office Documents](#powershell-exploitation-via-office-documents) play with the help from PowerSploit.
+The play below should explain everything.

-You can find the video of how this attack is played out at []().
+You can find the video of how this attack is played out at [https://youtu.be/al9RX40QuXU](https://youtu.be/al9RX40QuXU).

 If you do not already have `PowerSploit` on your Windows attack machine, go ahead and clone it as discussed in the Tooling Setup chapter of Fascicle 0.